tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

 The target also adds hit points equal to your Charisma modifier to the recovery.
-(Double your Charisma modifier at champion tier; triple it at epic tier.)
+(Double your Charisma modifier at champion tier; triple it at epic tier)

 #### Champion Feat